Home

 As part of a multi-year accommodation review strategy, the OCDSB is conducting a review of several schools in the West Central area.
-This review is designed to create a sustainable, long-term plan for our schools, ensuring balanced enrollment and enhanced program access for students.
+This review is designed to create a sustainable, long-term plan for our schools, ensuring balanced enrolment and enhanced program access for students.

 The schools included in this review are: